Things to Do in Yosemite Valley: The Ultimate Guide

 a group of tourists eating at a restaurant in the Ahwahnee Hotel building

-Everyone should visit the historic Ahwahnee during their visit, even if they aren’t staying there.
-The building is gorgeous and the setting is unmatched.
-Make your way to the Ahwahnee by walking 45 minutes up from the valley, or by taking the valleywide shuttle to stop #3.
+Everyone should visit the Ahwahnee hotel during their visit — even if you aren’t staying there.
+The building is historic and the setting is unmatched.
+Make your way to the Ahwahnee by walking 45 minutes up from the valley, or by taking the Valleywide Shuttle to stop #3.

-While renovations are taking place in the Ahwahnee’s main dining hall (Estimated completion during Fall 2023), a buffet-style dinner is available in their Great Lounge, Solarium, and Winter Club Rooms.
+While renovations are taking place in the main dining hall, a buffet-style dinner is available in their Great Lounge, Solarium, and Winter Club Rooms.
 See this page for their dress code and updates on the dining room renovation.

 Eating at the Yosemite Valley Lodge